Ecology: Early beginnings

-Ecology has a complex origin, due in large part to its interdisciplinary nature.
-Ancient Greek philosophers such as Hippocrates and Aristotle were among the first to record observations on natural history.
-However, they viewed life in terms of essentialism, where species were conceptualized as static unchanging things while varieties were seen as aberrations of an idealized type.
-This contrasts against the modern understanding of ecological theory where varieties are viewed as the real phenomena of interest and having a role in the origins of adaptations by means of natural selection.
-Early conceptions of ecology, such as a balance and regulation in nature can be traced to Herodotus (died c.
-425 BC), who described one of the earliest accounts of mutualism in his observation of "natural dentistry".
-Basking Nile crocodiles, he noted, would open their mouths to give sandpipers safe access to pluck leeches out, giving nutrition to the sandpiper and oral hygiene for the crocodile.
-Aristotle was an early influence on the philosophical development of ecology.
-He and his student Theophrastus made extensive observations on plant and animal migrations, biogeography, physiology, and their behavior, giving an early analogue to the modern concept of an ecological niche.
+Ecology has a complex origin.
+Ancient Greek philosophers such as Hippocrates and Aristotle recorded observations on natural history.
+However, they saw species as unchanging, while varieties were seen as aberrations.
+Modern ecology sees varieties as the real phenomena, leading to adaptation by natural selection.
+Ecological concepts such as a balance and regulation in nature can be traced to Herodotus (died c.
+425 BC), who described mutualism in his observation of "natural dentistry".
+Basking Nile crocodiles, he noted, opened their mouths to give sandpipers safe access to pluck leeches out, giving nutrition to the sandpiper and oral hygiene for the crocodile.
+Aristotle and his student Theophrastus observed plant and animal migrations, biogeography, physiology, and their behavior, giving an early analogue to the concept of an ecological niche.